Multiparticle singlet states cannot be maximally entangled for the bipartitions: Properties of pure singlet states

+is called the {\it phase function} of $\ket{\psi}$.
+Clearly, the phase function $\xi$ is a group homomorphism, that is $ \xi(U_1 U_2) = \xi(U_1) \xi(U_2)$ and $\xi(\id) = 1$.
 The phase function determines the action of unitaries on a singlet state and will be the key to study properties of singlet states for our purpose.
 In the following, we will consider the behaviour of this function for two special types of unitaries, local permutations of the basis vectors, and unitaries diagonal in the computational basis.